California's 33rd State Assembly district

 California's 33rd State Assembly district is one of 80 California State Assembly districts.
-It is currently represented by Republican Devon Mathis.
+It is currently represented by Republican Alexandra Macedo of Tulare.

 District profile

 The district, one of the largest in California, encompasses a wide expanse of the High Desert, stretching from the Victor Valley to the Nevada and Arizona borders.
 It also includes several communities in the San Bernardino Mountains.
 The district's population is mostly concentrated in the southwest, with scattered settlements elsewhere.